 Understanding Heart Rate

 Our heart rate is simply how many times per minute our heart beats.
 Our resting heart rate (RHR) is how many beats per minute (bpm) happen while you are at rest.
 There are a lot of different things that can play into your RHR including, stress, hormones and how physically active you are.
 Those who are highly physically active tend to have a very low resting heart rate, sometimes as low as 40 bpm.
 When it comes to RHR, the lower the better.
 A low RHR indicates that the heart muscles are in good condition and they are not having to contract and work as hard to keep a steady rate.
 A high RHR has been shown to be linked to high blood pressure and low activity level.

 Maximum Heart Rate

 It is important to know your Maximum Heart Rate (MHR) because you will determine your target heart rate for exercise based off of your MHR.
-Much like your RHR, there formulas are a lot of different factors that can go into an individual’s MHR.
+Much like your RHR, the formulas include a lot of different factors that can go into an individual’s MHR.
 There are some age-predicted formulas that can help you get an estimate of what your MHR is.

 Fox Formula (most generalized) : Max Hr = 220 – Age

 Gellish (has standard deviation): Max Hr = 208 – (.7 x age)

 Please take note that there are many drugs and medications that affect your MHR.
 If you are taking medication, have a heart condition or pregnant it is best to talk with your physicians to see what your maximum heart rate is.

 Target Heart Rate is the percentage of your maximum heart rate you are working in during exercise.
 It varies widely what individuals can do physically within certain target ranges.
 For example, for someone who is not physically active, a brisk walk may put them 60% of their MHR but if an elite athlete took the same brisk walk, they may only reach about 40% of their MHR.
 This indicates that intensity of exercise is truly dependent on the individual.